Sustainability Office Kaiserslautern

 » Supported a student research project that led to the installation of 90 recycling bins

 » Integrated sustainability as a priority in the university’s strategic plan

 » Organised a sustainability week as part of the European Sustainable Development Week

-» Hosts central knowledge exchange platforms on sustainability in education and in research
+» Hosted a central knowledge exchange platforms on sustainability in education and in research

 Founding story of the Sustainability Office Kaiserslautern

 Between 2011 and 2015, TU Kaiserslautern ran a project to document and analyse existing sustainability efforts at the university and to publish a first sustainability report.
 In 2016, the university created the Sustainability Office (“Nachhaltigkeitsbüro”) Kaiserslautern, in order to continue and expand these efforts.
 Further aims of the office were to focusing on sustainability reporting, strategy development and new projects in operations, education and community.

 The Sustainability Office Kaiserslautern is part of the Technical University of Kaiserslautern, in Germany.
 14,200 students study and 1,800 staff work at the university.
 Upon its founding, the Sustainability Office was approved by the Executive Board.
 It reports directly to the Executive Board.
 In 2017, the Sustainability Office had a budget of €31,100.